Delta Lake provides ACID transaction guarantees between reads and writes. This means that:

 - Write: Stages all the changes by writing new data files.

 - Validate and commit: Before committing the changes, checks whether the proposed changes conflict with any other changes that may have been concurrently committed since the snapshot that was read.
 If there are no conflicts, all the staged changes are committed as a new versioned snapshot, and the write operation succeeds.
-However, if there are conflicts, the write operation fails with a concurrent modification exception rather than corrupting the table as would happen with open source Spark.
+However, if there are conflicts, the write operation fails with a concurrent modification exception rather than corrupting the table as would happen with the write operation on a Parquet table.

 The following table describes which pairs of write operations can conflict in each isolation level.